revilowaldow/BITC/Sessions/2026/02 08 - Session 60.md

 Torniar teleported
 He did the runes
-Base in the north
+Base in the north [[Tower of kuldatar]]
 Gotha

 [[Slopes of Prynlope]]
-mountain ranges south of kathkach
+mountain ranges south of kathkach, old